markuszoeller/markuszoeller.github.io/posts/drafts/logrotate.rst

 The ``logrotate -d`` dry-run might show this:

 .. code-block:: text
-   :linenos:

     root@zuul:~# logrotate -d /etc/logrotate.conf
     reading config file /etc/logrotate.conf
     error: /etc/logrotate.conf:7 unknown group 'syslog'
     removing last 0 log configs

-Apparently there is an issue with the group ``syslog`` which is the default owning group in the logrotate config:
+Apparently there is an issue with the (non-)existence of the group ``syslog`` which is the default owning group in the logrotate config:

 .. code-block:: text
-   :linenos:

     root@zuul:~# cat /etc/logrotate.conf | grep syslog
     # use the syslog group by default, since this is the owning group